When someone inquires about how much RRSP they should contribute to avoid paying taxes, three things come to mind.

 You can avoid paying the over-contribution tax by withdrawing the excess amount from your RRSP before the end of the month when the contribution was made.

-In a case where taxes are due, you must complete Form T1-OVP and send it to the CRA as soon as possible.
+When taxes are due, you must complete Form T1-OVP and send it to the CRA as soon as possible.

 An additional late-filing penalty may be charged if you haven’t filed this form 90 days after the end of the tax year.
 The late-filing penalty is equivalent to 5% of the balance owing plus 1% of the balance owing every month (up to a maximum of 12 months).